 American School of The Hague also processes personal data in the context of its regular business operations, including recruiting and selecting personnel, (financial) administration, security, management of ICT systems, compliance with statutory obligations, archiving and dealing with requests, complaints and disputes.
 It also processes personal data for marketing and communication purposes, including managing the school website, sending email newsletters and creating school profiles online (if and when accepted).

-The profiling enables the school to assess child protection and safeguarding (pastoral) risks or concerns.
+The profiling enables the school to assess child protection and safeguarding risks or concerns.
 The school has a process in place to ensure only those with the relevant training and expertise have access to the data generated by this processing activity.
 For specific information on who has access, and the retention of this information, please contact the Data Protection Officer.

 Some educational applications profile the behavior, use and outcomes of students.
 The school has a process to assess the impact on students.
 In evaluating the use of these applications, the school will consider the benefit gained from using these applications for the student to learn, develop and explore, against the negatives identified from profiling.

 American School of The Hague collects and uses personal information to carry out the services as prescribed above.
 It is done so under a lawful basis, as prescribed by the applicable laws and regulations, especially the General Data Protection Regulation (GDPR).
-In some circumstances American School of The Hague may be required to share your personal data for legal statutory purposes or under legitimate interest.
+In some circumstances American School of The Hague may be required to share your personal data for legal statutory purposes or under legitimate interests

 American School of The Hague uses the information you provide for purposes that are necessary by law and required to undertake the performance of the contract into which you have entered and do so as is required by law.
 American School of The Hague will always ensure that there is a regulation for processing personal and sensitive information.
 American School of The Hague’s legitimate interest for processing your data is, inter alia, to provide an education for your child, to grant admission to the school and to serve other regulatory purposes.